Good segmentation is what turns a superficial statistic into a business metric that drives decisions.

 Status: How many of your orders failed to complete?
 What is the ratio of pending orders in the past seven days?

 Customer acquisition source: Beyond tracking user acquisition data at a user level, you can also track it on an order or event level.
-A user that registered via one source may very well continue to access your site via other sources.
+A user that registered via one source may well continue to access your site via other sources.

 Fulfillment Center: Which one of your fulfillment centers is generating the most revenue?
 If you are analyzing the difference between order time and shipping time, which fulfillment center is most responsive?